arendst/Tasmota/tasmota/berry/lorawan/decoders.AI/DEVELOPER-PROMPT.md

 var bits_4_7 = (flags >> 4) & 0x0F

 # Float conversion (IEEE 754)

+# Framework Helper Functions
+- use it if avaiable
+- consider to add directly to the framework if can be reused
-# Use framework helper if available or implement inline
+- otherwise implement inline
 ```

 ### Channel Type Handling